Cyber Security Headlines – April 4, 2022

 New Borat remote access malware is no laughing matter

-A new remote access trojan named Borat has appeared on darknet markets, offering easy-to-use features to conduct DDoS attacks, UAC bypass, and ransomware deployment.
-As a RAT, Borat enables remote threat actors to take complete control of their victim’s mouse and keyboard, access files, network points, and hide any signs of their presence.
-The malware lets its operators choose their compilation options to create small payloads that feature precisely what they need for highly tailored attacks.
-Borat was analyzed by researchers at Cyble, who spotted it in the wild and sampled the malware for a technical study that revealed its functionality.
-It is unclear if the Borat RAT is sold or freely shared among cybercriminals, but Cycle says it comes in the form of a package that includes a builder, the malware’s modules, and a server certificate.
+This new remote access trojan named after the comedic character provides featured to allow for DDoS attacks, UAC bypass, and deployment of ransomware.
+Threat actors will be able to to take complete control of a victim’s mouse and keyboard, and access their files, while hiding all evidence of their presence.
+Researchers at Cyble, who have seen Borat in the wild, have tested the malware and have made a technical study of its functionality.
+According to BleepingComputer, “it is unclear if the Borat RAT is sold or freely shared among cybercriminals, but Cycle says it comes in the form of a package that includes a builder, the malware’s modules, and a server certificate.”

 Apple rushes out patches for zero-days in MacOS, iOS